 Minehead is situated in West Somerset Council.
 Council tax bands in 2019 are as follows:

 Some conveyancing solicitors in Minehead carry out the conveyancing on an hourly rate others work on a fixed fee.

-Our panel of solicitors work on a fixed legal fee basis, with no sneaky extras.
+Your solicitor will work on a fixed legal fee basis, with no sneaky extras.
 Your conveyancing quote will explain what the conveyancing fees and costs will be when your property sale or purchase goes through.

 If, for whatever reason, your property sale or purchase does not go ahead, you are covered by our No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Minehead?

 Conveyancing searches are questions submitted to a number of authorities by Minehead conveyancing solicitors to identify issues affecting the home you want to buy.
 Mortgage lenders also usually require conveyancing searches to be purchased.

 I am buying a leasehold property in Minehead - what do I need to know?

 Buying a leasehold flat in the UK can be very involved.
 The many potential problems lying in wait for the unsuspecting buyer can include legally technical issues like unpaid service charges by the existing leaseholder and leases with fewer than 80 years to run.